All Products

 Note

-The following installation steps apply only when the log source is an Alibaba Cloud ECS instance, and the instance and the Simple Log Service Project are in the same Alibaba Cloud account and region.
+These installation steps apply only if the log source is an ECS instance in the same account and region as the Log Service Project.

-If your ECS instance and Project are in different accounts or regions, or if the log source is a self-managed server, see Install and configure LoongCollector.
+If your ECS instance and Project are not in the same account or region, or if your log source is an on-premises server, see Install and configure LoongCollector.

-1. On the imageLogstores page, click image before the name of the target Logstore to expand it.
+1. On the imageLogstores page, click image next to the target Logstore name to expand it.

-2. Click Data Ingestion > Logtail Configuration.
-On the One-time Logtail Configurations tab, click Add Logtail Configuration.
+2. Click Data Import > Logtail Configurations.
+On the One-time Logtail Configuration tab, click Add Logtail Configuration.

-3. In the Quick Data Import dialog box, click Import Data on the One-time File Collection - Host card.
+3. In the Quick Data Import dialog box, click Import Now on the One-time File Collection - Host card.

 4. On the Machine Group Configuration page, configure the following parameters: